Julie Menin: 2013 Manhattan Borough president election

 Menin ran in the Democratic primary for Manhattan Borough President in September 2013, and finished fourth behind New York City Council Members Gale Brewer, Jessica Lappin and Robert Jackson.

-In 2017, Menin agreed to a $201,000 settlement with the New York City Campaign Finance Board.
-The settlement covered funds that had remained in her campaign finance account after the 2013 election and by law had to be returned to the Board since they had not been spent.
+In 2017, Menin returned $201,000 to the New York City Campaign Finance Board to cover funds that had remained in her campaign finance account from the 2013 election since she had raised additional funds and by law had to be returned to the Board since they had not been spent.

 Commissioner of DCA

-Under Menin's leadership, the New York City Department of Consumer Affairs has launched initiatives to protect consumers from fraud, scams, and predatory conduct, and expanded the Agency's role in areas such as financial empowerment and investigative legal enforcement.
-DCA has increased its consumer restitution by 72 percent over the prior year, returning money to consumers who have been victims of fraud, scams and predatory conduct.
+Under Menin's leadership from April 24, 2014 to February 2, 2016, the New York City Department of Consumer Affairs has launched initiatives to protect consumers from fraud, scams, and predatory conduct, and expanded the Agency's role in areas such as financial empowerment and investigative legal enforcement.
+DCA increased its consumer restitution by 72 percent from 2014 to 2015, returning money to consumers who have been victims of fraud, scams and predatory conduct.
 At DCA she also implemented New York City's paid sick leave law and launched a new Earned Income Tax Credit initiative that resulted in over $250 million being returned to low-income New Yorkers.
+During her tenure, fines assessed by DCA on small businesses were cut in half as she worked to make DCA more responsive and accessible to business owners' needs.